bcoop2000/EPL_data_dashboard/README.md

 ## Data source and conversion:
 The data was sourced from Kaggle: https://www.kaggle.com/datasets/acothaha/epl-dataset-20222023-update-every-week?select=epl_2022_2023_07_02_2023.json, provided by ABDURRAHMAN SHIDDIQ THAHA.
 The dataset was in JSON format, which was then converted to CSV using the online tool: https://www.convertcsv.com/json-to-csv.htm.

+## Project Setup/Layout:

+&rarr; Data
+Contains all the .txt and .csv files for the imports into the MySQL database.

+&rarr; MySQL code
+Contains all the MySQL scripts and the workbench file for initializing and populating the Database.

+&rarr; Final Dashboard Images
+Contains the screenshots of the Power BI pages.
+The Power BI page can't be published or exported without paying for an account so these screenshots are the best way to show the results of this project.

 ## Workflow Summary

 ### Data structure and initial grooming: